 Sunflowers have quite the storied history here in the United States.
-Though they originated in North America, sunflowers spent centuries traveling throughout Europe, before ultimately returning to America on their journey to become one of the most beloved flowers — and for good reason!
-One look at a sunflower’s bright, yellow bloom and you’ll understand why cities all across America are celebrating this bold flower.
+Though they originated in North America, sunflowers spent centuries traveling throughout Europe, before ultimately returning to America on their journey to becoming one of the most beloved flowers — and for good reason!
+One look at a sunflower’s bright, yellow bloom and you’ll understand why cities all across America are celebrating this bold and beloved flower.

 Where: Calhoun, Georgia

-Pumpkin cannons, pig races, gem mining, and pony rides are just a few of the many exciting things happening at the Copper Creek Sunflower Festival this year.
-And while this family-friendly farm has plenty of activities, what really drives visitors to Copper Creek is their sunflower fields.
-Located at the foot of the Appalachian Mountains, these fields feature nearly a dozen different colored sunflowers.
+Candy cannons, pig races, gem mining, and pony rides are just a few of the many exciting things happening at the Copper Creek Sunflower Festival.
+And while this family-friendly farm has plenty of activities, what really drives visitors to Copper Creek are its sunflower fields.
+Located at the foot of the Appalachian Mountains, these fields feature nearly a dozen different-colored sunflowers.

-Experience Frankfort’s “down home charm” at their annual Sunflower Festival.
-Bring the family for a fun filled day of amazing food, a kiddie tractor pull, the Sunflower Show, and their infamous TUG-O-WAR battle.
-If you’re a sunflower grower as well as an admirer, bring down your most prized plant and enter it in the sunflower contest!
+Experience Frankfort’s “down home charm” at its annual Sunflower Festival.
+Bring the family for a fun-filled day featuring amazing food, a car show, a fire circus, and the always popular kiddie tractor pull.
+There’s even a beard and mullet contest!
+If you’re a grower of sunflowers, you can bring your most prized plant down and enter it in the sunflower show!

 Where: New Park, Pennsylvania